 Try the following:

+Leaks in your pool can be difficult to detect.
 Leaks can develop in the pool's membrane and piping.
 Even a small leak can waste 7000 litres per year.
-These can be difficult to detect.
+Here is some useful information on how to detect pool leaks and what you should do about them.

 When it comes to leaking pool pipes, it is recommended you always consult a licensed plumber or leak detection specialist.